xcart/xcart-docs/_pages/kb_en/general_setup/installation/installation_guide.md

 Before you get started you might want to check whether your web server spec meets system requirements.
 Even if you don't, the installation wizard will alert you during the process that something is not set up properly.

 {% note info %}
-You can always refer to the {% link "Setting up X-Cart 5 environment" ref_6tPdxAUT %} section for the tips on a proper server set-up for the best X-Cart software performance and security.
+You can always refer to the {% link "Server Requirements and Setup" ref_3olOLKdu %} section for the tips on a proper server set-up.
 {% endnote %}